Name: Anthony Hamilton

 One of the finest break-builders the game has ever seen, Anthony has been a model professional for a number of years now and he is still capable of putting a good run together when the circumstances are right.

-During the 2008 Shanghai Masters, Eurosport commentator Joe Johnson described him as the best player never to have won a ranking event tournament and it is hard to disagree with him.
-Four times a world quarter-finalist and one of the very few players in the game who have made over 200 centuries, it is a shame that he has not been able to convert his talent into trophies.
+During the 2008 Shanghai Masters, Eurosport commentator Joe Johnson described him as the best player never to have won a ranking event tournament and it is hard to disagree with that assessment.
+Four times a world quarter-finalist and one of the very few players in the game to have made over 200 centuries, it is a shame that he has not been able to convert his talent into trophies.
 His cause was certainly not helped by the broken wrist that he suffered in 2000 when trying to help his friend who was being mugged.
-It is fair to say that he never seemed to completely recover from this, though he at least remains in the top 32 for 2008/9.

 Amateur career